Archi657/obsidian-notes/AWS/Services.md

 **AWS Glue** is a serverless data integration service that makes it easier to discover, prepare, move, and integrate data from multiple sources for analytics, machine learning (ML), and application development.
 **Amazon QuickSight** powers data-driven organizations with unified business intelligence (BI) at hyperscale.
 With QuickSight, all users can meet varying analytic needs from the same source of truth through modern interactive dashboards, paginated reports, embedded analytics, and natural language queries.
 **Elastic Beanstalk**, you can quickly deploy and manage applications in the AWS Cloud without having to learn about the infrastructure that runs those applications.
+**API Gateway** handles all the tasks involved in accepting and processing up to hundreds of thousands of concurrent API calls, including traffic managemen
 **AWS X-Ray**: Helps trace requests as they travel through applications, providing insights into application performance.
 It is not primarily designed for auditing API calls but for understanding and debugging distributed applications.
 **Amazon Athena** is a serverless query service that allows you to analyze data directly in Amazon S3 using standard SQL queries.
 **AWS PrivateLink** enables private connectivity between VPCs (Virtual Private Clouds) and services.